Whether it's a broken bone or a complex, life-threatening illness, the Alberta Children's Hospital cares for more than 100,000 children every year.

 We have created some handy images you can use on your channels.
 Tell people why you or your organization are supporting the hospital and inspire them to listen in and do the same.
 Feel free to use one of these suggested posts below.

-No matter what’s happening around us, the Alberta Children’s Hospital remains a beacon of hope for our community.
+Sample 1: No matter what’s happening around us, the Alberta Children’s Hospital remains a beacon of light for families.
 Tune into the Country 105 Caring for Kids Radiothon Feb.
-1-3 for the most heartwarming three days of the year. #YYCRadiothon
+7-9 for the most heartwarming three days of the year. #YYCRadiothon

-We can stand together for our kids and the compassionate caregivers at the Alberta Children’s Hospital.
+Sample 2: We can stand together for our kids and the compassionate caregivers at the Alberta Children’s Hospital.
 Tune into the Country 105 Caring for Kids Radiothon Feb.
-1-3.
+7-9.
 It’s a little bit country, and a whole lotta love. #YYCRadiothon

-Get ready-to-post images for Facebook, Twitter and LinkedIn by clicking an image below and downloading and extracting the .ZIP archive.
+Get ready-to-post images for Facebook, Twitter, Instagram and LinkedIn by clicking an image below.

 Handy fast facts about the Alberta Children’s Hospital